adilbekm/sleep_box/readme.md

 ![Sleep box][img1] ![Sleep box upside down][img2]

-This is a version of **Sleep Box** as invented and posted by [Mark Zuckerberg](https://www.facebook.com/zuck) on April 27, 2019.
+This is a version of **Sleep Box** as posted by [Mark Zuckerberg](https://www.facebook.com/zuck) on April 27, 2019 on Facebook.

 ## How Does It Work? ##

-This sleep box works the same way Mark described it in his post, with a couple additional functions I added myself.
-The sleep box emits a faint light at a time that you designate and stays lit for 1 hour.
+This sleep box works the same way Mark described in his post with a couple additional functions I added myself.
+It emits a faint light at a time that you designate and stays lit for 1 hour.
 For example, if you set it to 6am, it activates at that time and stays lit until 7am.

 When it is activated, it lights up smoothly starting at tiny intensity and reaching stable intensity a few minutes later.
 This should be helpful if you are sensative to light or sleep in a very dark room.